-- debts that the bankruptcy court has decided or will decide are not discharged in this bankruptcy case; - debts for most fines, penalties, forfeitures, or criminal restitution obligations; - some debts which the debtors did not properly list; - debts for certain types of loans owed to pension, profit sharing, stock bonus, or retirement plans; - debts provided for under 11 U.S.C. § 1222(b)(5) or (b)(9) and on which the last payment or other transfer is due after the date on which the final payment under the plan was due; and - debts for death or personal injury caused by operating a vehicle while intoxicated.
+debts that the bankruptcy court has decided or will decide are not discharged in this bankruptcy case;

+debts for most fines, penalties, forfeitures, or criminal restitution obligations;

+some debts which the debtors did not properly list;

+debts for certain types of loans owed to pension, profit sharing, stock bonus, or retirement plans;

+debts provided for under 11 U.S.C. § 1322(b)(5) and on which the last payment or other transfer is due after the date on which the final payment under the plan was due; debts for certain consumer purchases made after the bankruptcy case was filed if obtaining the trustee's prior approval of incurring the debt was practicable but was not obtained; and debts for death or personal injury caused by operating a vehicle while intoxicated.